Sefaria/Sefaria-Mobile/README.md

 We're using React-Native, so much of the app is written in JavaScript and we deploy almost the same code to both Android and iOS.
 There are minor differences in native packages that we use and a small amount of native code we've written ourselves.

-If you haven't already done so, install React Native for your development environment using the _React Native CLI Quickstart_ as outlined here: https://reactnative.dev/docs/environment-setup
+If you haven't already done so, install React Native for your development environment using the [React Native CLI Quickstart](https://reactnative.dev/docs/environment-setup).
+Follow the instructions on the "React Native CLI Quickstart" tab (not "Expo CLI Quickstart") for your operating system.
+You should follow the instructions for both iOS and Android.
+Skip the "Creating a new application" section since you'll be using this repo as the project.

 ### Getting Started